Mohit-robo/Deep_Learning/Pytorch_series/Advance/README.md

 This operation sets the attribute `self.training` of the layers to `False`, which changes the behavior of operations like `Dropout` or `BatchNorm` that behave differently at training vs. test time.

+## 2. PyTorch Dataset

+ We will used the **SIGNS dataset**.
+The dataset is hosted on google drive, download it [here](https://drive.google.com/file/d/1ufiR6hUKhXoAyiBNsySPkUwlvE_wfEHC/view).
+ This will download the SIGNS dataset (~1.1 GB) contain photos of hands signs representing numbers between 0 and 5.
+Here is the structure of the data:

+      SIGNS/
+        train_signs/
+            0_IMG_5864.jpg
+            ...
+        test_signs/
+            0_IMG_5942.jpg
+            ...
+The images are named following {label}_IMG_{id}.jpg where the label is in [0, 5].

+Once the download is complete, move the dataset into the data/SIGNS folder.
+Run python build_dataset.py which will resize the images to size (64,64).
+The new resized dataset will be located by default in data/64x64_SIGNS

+#### Creating a PyTorch Dataset

+`torch.utils.data` provides some nifty functionality for loading data.
+We use `torch.utils.data.Dataset`, which is an abstract class representing a dataset.
+To make our own `SIGNSDataset` class, we need to inherit the `Dataset` class and override the following methods:
+`__len__`: so that len(dataset) returns the size of the dataset `__getitem__`: to support indexing using dataset[i] to get the ith image

+    from PIL import Image
+    from torch.utils.data import Dataset, DataLoader

+    class SIGNSDataset(Dataset):
+        def __init__(self, data_dir, transform):
+            # store filenames
+            # self.filenames = os.listdir(data_dir) or ...
+            self.filenames = [os.path.join(data_dir, f) for f in self.filenames]

+        # the first character of the filename contains the label
+        self.labels = [int(filename.split('/')[-1][0]) for filename in self.filenames]
+        self.transform = transform

+    def __len__(self):
+        # return size of dataset
+        return len(self.filenames)

+    def __getitem__(self, idx):
+        # open image, apply transforms and return with label
+        image = Image.open(self.filenames[idx])  # PIL image
+        image = self.transform(image)
+        return image, self.labels[idx]

+#### Transforms

+When we return an image-label pair using `__getitem__` we apply a `transform` on the image.
+These transformations are a part of the `torchvision.transforms` package, that allow us to annotate the images easily.
+Consider the following composition of multiple transforms:

+    train_transformer = transforms.Compose([
+        transforms.Resize(64),              # resize the image to 64x64
+        transforms.RandomHorizontalFlip(),  # randomly flip image horizontally
+        transforms.ToTensor()])             # transform it into a PyTorch Tensor

+When we apply `self.transform(image)` in `__getitem__`, we pass it through the above transformations before using it as a training example.
+The final output is a PyTorch Tensor.
+To augment the dataset during training, we also use the `RandomHorizontalFlip` transform when loading the image.

+    train_dataset = SIGNSDataset(train_data_path, train_transformer)
+    val_dataset = SIGNSDataset(val_data_path, eval_transformer)
+    test_dataset = SIGNSDataset(test_data_path, eval_transformer)

+#### Loading Data Batches

+`torch.utils.data.DataLoader` provides an iterator that takes in a `Dataset` object and performs batching, shuffling and loading of the data.
+This is crucial when images are big in size and take time to load.
+In such cases, the GPU can be left idling while the CPU fetches the images from file and then applies the transforms.

+In contrast, the `DataLoader` class (using multiprocessing) fetches the data asynchronously and prefetches batches to be sent to the GPU.
+Initializing the `DataLoader` is quite easy:

+    train_dataloader = DataLoader(SIGNSDataset(train_data_path, train_transformer),
+                       batch_size=hyperparams.batch_size, shuffle=True,
+                       num_workers=hyperparams.num_workers)

+We can then iterate through batches of examples as follows:

+    for train_batch, labels_batch in train_dataloader:
+        # wrap Tensors in Variables
+        train_batch, labels_batch = Variable(train_batch), Variable(labels_batch)

+        # pass through model, perform backpropagation and updates
+        output_batch = model(train_batch)

+Applying transformations on the data loads them as PyTorch `Tensors`.
+The for loop ends after one pass over the data, i.e., after one epoch.
+It can be reused again for another epoch without any changes.
+We can use similar data loaders for validation and test data.

 ## 2.Autograd

 [Notebook](https://github.com/Mohit-robo/Deep_Learning/blob/main/Pytorch_series/Advance/autograd.ipynb)